syncfusion-content/windowsforms-docs/WindowsForms/Scheduler/Overview.md

 * Globalization and localization: Supports localized static text, day, and month names based on the culture.
 * Recurrence appointment: Supports schedule recurring appointments to repeat daily, weekly, monthly, or yearly.
 * Touch support: Completely supports swiping, panning, zooming, and more.

+N> You can also explore our [WinForms Scheduler example](https://github.com/syncfusion/winforms-demos/tree/master/schedulecontrol) to know how to schedule and manage appointments through an intuitive user interface, similar to the Outlook calendar.